eugenioLopezRamos/slika-photography/README.md

 - Related to ^, add SendGrid for mails, postgres for DB and whatever other production env changes are necessary to pass to production
 - reassemble the manifest files for the asset pipeline into 2 files: main and admin

-- clean up the file manager javascript, it looks awful right now
+- Add created files to the file manager (front end)
 - Add file manager mobile controls
 - See permission stuff for buckets (ACL, IIRC)
 - deselect all but one folder when uploading?
 - Add friendly forwarding on admin pages
-- Add size limit on uploads/downloads client side and server side

 - Server side verification of file -> image
-- Disable upload button for 1sec or so to avoid double clicks

 **DONE**

+- remove ability of non admins to see the delete psot button for other users' posts
+- Sanitize contact form input before sending the email
+- Add checks for error messages display on tests (seems to be done)
+- Activation email controller test -> integrated into users_signup_test "on valid creation".
+Probably improvable though.
+- Disable choose file for 1sec or so to avoid double clicks (originally said "upload button" - That's already disabled until the AJAX request is resolved)
+- clean up the file manager javascript, it looks awful right now (could probably use a refactor though)
+- Add size limit on uploads/downloads client side and server side
+- Chrome 54 beta has a weird bug with image height: auto when setting a width(should be proportional but is now setting height to the minimum) - Need to check if it happens on win Chrome 53 (doesnt on linux Chrome 53 nor firefox latest stable) -> probably happens in IE/edge too, better set explicit minheight :::::::: 30/09/2016 update seems to have been fixed?
+Not sure what happened, working correctly in chrome 54 beta & Edge (with which I had height:auto problems before)

 - verify that :slug params are safe (or if they need sanitization/parameterization)
 - fix posts slug redirecter, it always queries the posts model